-How to install a synthetic lawn?
+How to install artificial turf like a pro?

 Can we install synthetic turf on clay?